Stuart Dobson: Coaching career

 Dobson was named Goalkeepers Coach for Akron Zips men's soccer on 15 August 2012 under former head coach Caleb Porter.
 He previously held the same role with UC Santa Barbara Gauchos men's soccer which he joined in 2008 after being with New Jersey Ironmen and working with Tony Meola.
 On 15 January 2015, the Tampa Bay Rowdies introduced Dobson as their new goalkeepers coach, replacing the outgoing Slobodan Janjuš.

+In July 2023, following Neill Collins' departure to join Barnsley as manager, Dobson assumed the role of interim head coach for the Rowdies.